pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 seriesPart:
 ---

-A typical Pachyderm workflow involves multiple iterations of experimenting with your code and pipeline specs.
+A typical MLDM workflow involves multiple iterations of experimenting with your code and pipeline specs.

 {{% notice info %}}
-Before you read this section, make sure that you understand basic Pachyderm pipeline concepts described in [Concepts](../../../concepts/pipeline-concepts).
+Before you read this section, make sure that you understand basic MLDM pipeline concepts described in [Concepts](../../../concepts/pipeline-concepts).
 {{% /notice %}}

 In general, there are five steps to working with a pipeline.
 The stages can be summarized in the image below.